California State Route 29: Route description

+Route 29 is defined in section 329 of the California Streets and Highways Code, and that the highway is "from Route 80 near Vallejo to Route 20 near Upper Lake via the vicinity of Napa, via Calistoga, via Lower Lake, passing south of Kelseyville and via Lakeport".

 SR 29 begins at Interstate 80 (I-80) in Vallejo just north of the Carquinez Bridge.
 After running through downtown Vallejo, it travels as a four-lane expressway (on some segments, five) through American Canyon to Napa.
 It then briefly becomes a freeway as it passes through Napa.

 The expressway continues through the southern Napa Valley before terminating in Yountville.
 SR 29 continues as a 2-lane road through the Napa Valley cities of Oakville, Rutherford, St. Helena, and Calistoga, while also passing many of the region's notable vineyards and wineries.
 This portion of the highway is often heavily congested with tourists in spring and summer.

 North of Calistoga, SR 29 climbs Mount Saint Helena, at the border between Napa County and Lake County.
 The road then heads north to Middletown and Lower Lake before going around the southern and western sides of Clear Lake.
 In Lakeport, SR 29 becomes a freeway as it bypasses the city.
 It then reverts as a two-lane highway before it terminates at Route 20 in Upper Lake.

 Points of interest along Route 29 include Bothe-Napa Valley State Park, Bale Grist Mill State Historic Park, Robert Louis Stevenson State Park, the St. Helena Toll Road and Bull Trail, the Stone House, and the Lower Lake Stone Jail.

 SR 29 is part of the California Freeway and Expressway System south of the intersection of Oak Knoll Avenue (approximately 1 mile north of the Napa city limits), and south of Yountville and north of SR 53 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 29 is eligible for inclusion in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.